 In 2019 we won the Queen’s Award for Voluntary Service.
 This is the highest award given to volunteer groups across the UK to recognise the exceptional service within their communities.

 Registered Charity Number 1157879

 Children Heard and Seen, is a charity that works to mitigate the effects of parental imprisonment on children, young people and their families.
 We aim to provide quality services for children with a family member in prison.

 - 60% of women in prison have children.

 - A prison sentence separates 17,000 children a year from their mothers.

-- Children of prisoners are more likely to experience poverty, poor housing, social exclusion, poor physical health, aggressive behaviour.
-Children of prisoners are 3 times more at risk of committing Anti-Social Behaviour or delinquent behaviour
+- Children with a parent in prison are more likely to experience poverty, poor housing, social exclusion, poor physical health, aggressive behaviour.
+Children with a parent in prison are 3 times more at risk of committing Anti-Social Behaviour or delinquent behaviour

 - 65% of boys with a convicted parent go on to offend themselves.